 Shame.
 Shame, my friends, is not from God.
 Shame does not shed light.
 Shame does not expose darkness.
 Rather, it is shame that keeps people in the dark.
-And likewise, guilt is not from God, because God does not need guilt to bring people to Him.
 Those condemnations echoing in your head are from Satan or they are from ignorant people – they are not from your Abba Father.
 During this period of time on Earth, God convicts, He doesn’t condemn.
 And conviction, although difficult to face and often hard to hear, feels nothing like condemnation.

 I wish the reason I had to give the next generation for staying pure until marriage was a beautiful response; a response filled with closeness to another human, a story of pained date nights that included lots of leaning on God for strength against our raging hormones, or perhaps a fantastical vow I had made to Jesus stay a virgin for Him.
 But my ugly, truthful reason is a war that raged within me for years.
 A battle involving God’s truth and my shame.
 Years of unending lies, spiraling desperation, and an incompleteness I was unable to identify.